fabiana2611/fabiana2611.github.io/_posts/2023/jan23/2023-01-23-java-record.md

   <li>ToString method.</li>
 </ul>

-<p style="text-align: justify;">The responsibility to create all these methods is from Java Compiler.
+<p style="text-align: justify;">The responsibility for creating all these methods lies with Java Compiler.
 All these methods can be override.</p>

 <br/>
 <h2>How to use the record</h2>